danasugu/travelApp/README.md

-Convert your website to mobile app.
+Convert your website to a mobile app.